jjames93/Spg-component/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge. test
+Thanks for checking out this front-end coding challenge. testing 2

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.